 We weren't expecting that.
 We waited a week and then sent both places gentle inqueries about how they were doing.
 They both responded.
 Andrew's cabins, further away from the water had survived.

-Katamah, being on the beach was wrecked.
+Katamah, being on the beach was partially wrecked, but salvageable.

 We asked if they wanted us to visit this year, or would we just be in the way.
 We did say that we would bring work gloves and this trip would be different.